Alfonso López Michelsen

-Alfonso López Michelsen (30 June 1913 – 11 July 2007) was a Colombian politician and lawyer who served as the 24th President of Colombia from 1974 to 1978.
+Alfonso López Michelsen (30 June 1913 – 11 July 2007) was a Colombian politician and lawyer who served as the 25th President of Colombia from 1974 to 1978.
 He was nicknamed "El Pollo" (The Chicken), a popular Colombian idiom for people with precocious careers.

 Early years

-López was the son of former two-time president of Colombia, Alfonso López Pumarejo and his first wife María Michelsen Lombana.
+López was the son of former two-time president of Colombia, Alfonso López Pumarejo and his first wife María Michelsen Lombana, who was of Danish descent.
 He was born and raised in Bogotá.
 He studied at the Gimnasio Moderno School and later in other cities: Paris, Brussels, London and Santiago de Chile.
 He graduated with a degree in law from the Universidad del Rosario.

 During his father's presidency, López maintained a low profile in politics and instead focused on becoming a university professor at the Universidad del Rosario.

 In 1938, López married Cecilia Caballero Blanco in Bogotá and they had three sons.
 They moved to the outskirts of Bogotá in a hacienda in the then municipality of Engativá, Cundinamarca Department (nowadays a Locality of Bogotá).
 Settled in this town, López had his first experience of politics becoming a town councilman.
 During this time, his fellow councilmen included two other politicians who went on to become key political players in the country, Álvaro Gómez Hurtado and future president Julio César Turbay Ayala.